A good man leaveth an inheritance to his children's children.

 A Revocable Living Trust is created during your lifetime and determines how your assets will be handled after you die.
 Assets can include real estate, valuable possessions, bank accounts and investments.
 Assets you place in the trust are then transferred to your designated beneficiaries upon your death.
 You can change or cancel the provisions at any time.

-Facts of Life (useful booklet for keeping track of life's essential information and documents)
+Download the useful booklet Facts of Life for guidance on keeping track of life's essential information and documents.

 Get the answers, assistance, justice, and recovery you deserve.
 The Law Offices of Tabitha R. Brown is committed to providing comprehensive, compassionate and cost-effective representation, delivering outstanding resolutions, and ensuring necessary protections for individuals, families, and businesses.